-In January 2012 we entered into an exclusive worldwide option and collaboration agreement with Ionis Pharmaceuticals, Inc. (Ionis) under which both companies develop and commercialize the antisense investigational drug candidate, SPINRAZA, for the treatment of SMA.
+In January 2012 we entered into an exclusive worldwide option and collaboration agreement with Ionis Pharmaceuticals, Inc. (Ionis) under which both companies develop and commercialize the antisense investigational drug candidate.
+SPINRAZA, for the treatment of SMA.

 Under the terms of the agreement, during the third quarter of 2016, we exercised our option to develop and commercialize SPINRAZA and paid Ionis a \$75.0 million license fee in connection with the option exercise.
 This amount was recognized as research and development expense in our condensed consolidated statements of income.

-In December 2016 SPINRAZA was approved by the FDA for the treatment of SMA in pediatric and adult patients in the U.S. triggering a \$60.0 million milestone payment due to Ionis, which was capitalized in intangible assets, net in our condensed consolidated balance sheets.
-This amount was paid during the first quarter of 2017.
+SPINRAZA was approved for use in the U.S., E.U. and Japan in December 2016, June 2017 and July 2017, respectively.
+These approvals triggered milestone payments to Ionis totaling \$150.0 million during 2017, which were capitalized in intangible assets, net in our condensed consolidated balance sheets.